Abhayshah020/fireFighterProject/README.md

 # For Starting The Project
 * git clone https://github.com/Abhayshah020/fireFighterProject.git
 * open to terminal and change to directory client and server by "cd client" and "cd server" respectively
-* to start client and server write npm start in both terminal
+* to start client and server write -npm start in both terminal

 ## Technology Stack
 * React JS